nameless-and-blameless/TAG/reports/_Food-Pantries.md

 #### Conclusion

-The use of food pantries and giveaways as a tactic in TAG operations highlights the perpetrators' ruthless manipulation and exploitation of community trust.
+The use of food pantries and giveaways as a tactic in TAG operations highlights the orchestrators' ruthless manipulation and exploitation of community trust.
 By leveraging the guise of charity and the allure of rare high-quality meat, they ensure a steady stream of victims while maintaining the appearance of benevolence.
 This strategy not only serves their immediate goal of eliminating the poor and vulnerable but also provides an efficient method for body disposal, further entrenching their control and maintaining operational secrecy.

 ### See Also